Meet Our Team

 Daniel Arini

-Daniel Arini earned a Bachelor of Arts degree in Environmental Studies, with a Resource Policy and Management concentration, and a minor in Geography from the University of Michigan - Dearborn.
+Daniel earned a Bachelor of Arts degree in Environmental Studies, with a Resource Policy and Management concentration, and a minor in Geography from the University of Michigan - Dearborn.
 He graduated with the honor of High Distinction and received a Dean's medallion from the College of Arts, Sciences, and Letters.
 Daniel was chosen as a Honors Scholar in the Environmental Studies program and placed second in Researched Writing for an entry titled "The Obstacles Facing the Expansion of High-Speed Rail in the United States."
-Daniel is also a recipient of the Udall Foundation (2019 awardee, 2020 honorable mention), Heyde/Parrington, and the Garden Club of Dearborn scholarships.
-While an undergrad, Daniel was involved with several campus organizations, including two environmental clubs which he co-founded.
+Daniel is also a recipient of the Udall Foundation scholarship (2019 awardee, 2020 honorable mention).
+While an undergrad, Daniel was involved in several conservation initiatives, including two environmental clubs which he co-founded in addition to Palm-to-Palm.
+He was selected to be part of the United Nations Millennium Fellowship program, an international leadership development program focused on social impact.
+As a Millennium Fellow, Daniel conceptualized an online 3D museum space for team-based environmental activism.
+Daniel also interned with the Michigan Department of Environment, Great Lakes, and Energy to bolster environmental education programming, as well as the City of Dearborn where he conducted a comparative analysis of urban sustainability benchmarking methodologies, helping the City launch urban environmental resilience planning through an equity lens.
+In his spare time, he enjoys gardening with native plants.

 Daniel intends to become an environmental macro social worker who strives to collaboratively build, strengthen, and sustain community placemaking programs which redirect policies and resources toward biodiversity conservation, climate resiliency, green workforce development, open environmental education pedagogies, civic engagement, racial healing, as well as coping with climate anxiety at the local and state level.